fltenwall/The-English-For-Programmer/学习记录/Goals.md

 2.learning how to use scikit-learn ✅

-3.To watch 2 TED videos
+3.To watch 2 TED videos ❌

-4.Riewing 2 videos in the channel of Speak Better English
+4.Riewing 2 videos in the channel of Speak Better English  ❌

-5.Memorizing one script of TED video
+5.Memorizing one script of TED video  ❌

-6.To learn social courses with Textbook of American English For Primary Students.
+6.To learn social courses with Textbook of American English For Primary Students.❌

-7.A piece of news for reading
+7.A piece of news for reading ❌

 [Tips for using PRESENT PERFECT Tense in IELTS Speaking | Keith's Grammar Guides](https://www.youtube.com/watch?v=HfmTfekKt8g)